mariojvargas/csg-aks-training/labs/day1-labs/03-create-aks-cluster.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

 You should now have a Kubernetes cluster running with 2 nodes.
 You do not see the master servers for the cluster because these are managed by Microsoft.
-The Control Plane services which manage the Kubernetes cluster such as scheduling, API access, configuration data store and object controllers are all provided as services to the nodes.
+The Control Plane services, which manage the Kubernetes cluster such as scheduling, API access, configuration data store and object controllers, are all provided as services to the nodes.